cooscoos/Hoive/README.md

 * ants (a), spiders (s), ladybirds (l), queen bees (q), pillbugs (p)

 ## To do

+### Beetle

+Could beetles live on another layer when they move to an occupied position?
+Where do we capture that layer?

 ### Other animals
 This order seems sensible: